Hodaak/Hodaak/README.md

 ### Hi there 👋
+Thank you for visiting my GitHub page✨!
+I'm Hoda Akrami, a recent graduate of the Software Engineering Technology program with a passion for developing cutting-edge software solutions.
+With 16 months of co-op experience, I bring a wealth of knowledge and a commitment to making a meaningful impact in the tech industry.
+I look forward to sharing my projects and collaborating with others in this exciting field.

 <!--
 **Hodaak/Hodaak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.